What is “scale and proportion”?

 That leaves us with scale.
 Pieces of furniture equal in relation to each other, but not to the room.
 I would also suggest not going with small pieces of furniture in a large room.
 If anyone has ever made it work, please let me know!
 That only leaves big furniture in a small or less spacious room.
 It can be disastrous, especially when functionality is lost in the process.
 In other words, there’s no room to swing a cat! (no actual cats have been hurt in the process!)
 But when you can still be comfortable and move around freely in the room, you might just have a winner!

-Our master bedroom was the last room in our house that I “just” painted and decorated. (future blog posts will cover more hands-on, DIY projects).
+Our main bedroom was the last room in our house that I “just” painted and decorated. (future blog posts will cover more hands-on, DIY projects).
 When we moved, I was determined not to decorate rooms with the same items that were in them before but instead use old decor and create new looks with it.
 Does that make sense?
 With most of the rooms in the house decorated by that time, I only had a few things left to use, and none of them seemed right for this bedroom.

 Sometimes all it takes is just one piece of furniture to inspire the design of the rest of the room.
 The antique sideboard that I turned into a dresser already in the room didn’t lead me in any direction.
 We went shopping for a new bed and nightstands with no exact idea of what we wanted.
 That is usually the case when I need something; I don’t know what it is I’m looking for, but I will know when I see it.
 And I did.